 I know so many of you wonder if this is happening to you, so my colleague Stacy and I created the Is Gluten-Free for Me?
 Program.
 This includes an extremely comprehensive blood test (the Wheat Zoomer) so you can skip the elimination diet and definitively found out if you have an issue with gluten, how you’re reacting, how serious it is and if you have leaky gut.
 The program also includes 2 nutrition consulting appointments to first discuss symptoms and provide instructions for the test, and then later to review results and provide guidance about making healthful dietary changes.
 You’ll leave with a nutrition plan designed for you.
 It’s perfect for kids (over 2) and adults.

 Click here for details and to sign up.
 We’re running an introductory offer, only $299 until Aug 31st.
 (This includes the price of the lab test.)

 In my practice I’ve seen so many symptoms improved dramatically by testing and eliminating gluten, including: unexplained pain, fibromyalgia pain, all sorts of digestion problems (constipation, diarrhea, GERD, nausea, bloat, gas), fatigue, sleep, skin rashes that mainstream medical avenues cannot explain, weight gain and weight loss.

 If you’re wondering if going gluten-free is for you, stop wondering and get tested.

 Click here for details for the Is Gluten-Free for Me?
 Program.
-From the site you can sign up, purchase and schedule your first appointment.
+You can sign up, purchase the test, and schedule your first appointment.

 Wishing you good health — because no one should barf on a plane!